Title Recommendations based on Latka Gravas

 James Lipton sits down with some of the world's most accomplished actors and directors for penetrating, fascinating interviews.

-Six years before Saul Goodman meets Walter White.
+Better Call Saul is set six years before Saul Goodman meets Walter White.
 We meet him when the man who will become Saul Goodman is known as Jimmy McGill, a small-time lawyer searching for his destiny, and, more immediately, hustling to make ends meet.
-Working alongside, and, often, against Jimmy, is ?fixer?
-Mike Erhmantraut.
-The series will track Jimmy's transformation into Saul Goodman, the man who puts ?criminal? in ?criminal lawyer".
+Working alongside, and, often, against Jimmy, is "fixer" Mike Erhmantraut.

 Trevor Noah and The World's Fakest News Team tackle the biggest stories in news, politics and pop culture.

 Aspiring entrepreneurs pitch various business ideas to "The Sharks": tough, self-made, multi-millionaire and billionaire tycoons.
 The prize is landing an investment.